-If you enable suEXEC during the initial configuration of APACHEWS or by using Option 4 (Manage suEXEC users) from the APACHEWS Configuration Menu, then Option 10 of the APACHEWS configuration menu (Add a node to APACHEWS in a cluster environment) fails.
+If you enable suEXEC during the initial configuration of APACHEWS or by using Option 4 (Manage suEXEC users) of the APACHEWS Configuration Menu, then Option 10 of the APACHEWS Configuration Menu (Add a node to APACHEWS in a cluster environment) will fail.

-As a workaround, use Option 4 to disable suEXEC and use Option 10 to add the node, and then use Option 4 to re-enable suEXEC.
+As a workaround, use Option 4 to disable suEXEC, then use Option 10 to add the node, and then use Option 4 to re-enable suEXEC.

-- Option 2 in the APACHE\$MENU.COM menu ("Create an Apache instance") fails under the following circumstances: - Specifying a non-existent target directory fails with the following error when the directory [.FOO] does not exist.
+- Option 2 in the APACHE\$MENU.COM menu ("Create an Apache instance") fails under the following circumstances: - Specifying a non-existent target directory fails with the following error when the directory [.FOO] does not exist:

-''' Root Location: dev:[APACHE.SPECIFIC.FOO]

-%SYSTEM-W-NOSUCHFILE, no such file \DEV0:[APACHE.SPECIFIC]FOO.DIR\ %DCL-W-UNDSYM, undefined symbol - check validity and spelling \INDID\ %DCL-W-UNDSYM, undefined symbol - check validity and spelling \INDID\ '''
+''' Root Location: dev:[APACHE.SPECIFIC.FOO] %SYSTEM-W-NOSUCHFILE, no such file \DEV0:[APACHE.SPECIFIC]FOO.DIR\ %DCL-W-UNDSYM, undefined symbol - check validity and spelling \INDID\ %DCL-W-UNDSYM, undefined symbol - check validity and spelling \INDID\ '''

-Creating an instance under a name other than APACHESWWW fails with the following error:
+Creating an instance under a name other than APACHE\$WWW fails with the following error: